 However, even though Mach Media’s nature is playful, there lies a strong work ethic behind it.
 I found myself experiencing deadlines, meeting client demands and working together with my colleagues on various projects.
-My tasks largely consisted of assisting various projects for clients (for example, developing a competitive positioning analysis), doing research for business development and helping out with administration and management tasks.
+My tasks largely consisted of assisting on various projects for clients (for example, developing a competitive positioning analysis), doing research for business development and helping out with administrative and management tasks.

 Looking back, I can say that this was a huge learning experience.
-I was pushed off the deep end, but my colleagues were always ready to help if I had questions and I have to admit that I learnt things a lot quicker this way.
+I was pushed off the deep end, but my colleagues were always ready to help if I had questions and I have to admit that I learned things a lot quicker this way.
 What surprised me is how much theory is still applicable in a real-life working situation.